Types of women’s shoes and when to wear them

 Although it seems a contradiction, according to experts from the University of Kansas and Wellesley College, in the United States, people who wear these shoes are not, necessarily, more fun and affordable than others.
 Are independent and of emotions stable.
 Men perceive these characteristics and, unless they know them in another context, they see them as “one of the guys.”

-If you like boots like the ones he wore Reese Witherspoon in the film WildWe bet you’re fascinated by distressed jeans, biker jackets, and frayed shorts.
+If you like boots like the ones he wore Reese Witherspoon in the film WildWe bet you love distressed jeans, biker jackets, and frayed shorts.
 You’re a free thinker eager to explore your inner and outer world.
 This is precisely how the opposite sex perceives you, which is why sometimes you attract free spirits like you.